Selective breeding: Selective breeding in aquaculture

-Selective breeding in aquaculture holds high potential for the genetic improvement of fish and shellfish.
+Selective breeding in aquaculture holds high potential for the genetic improvement of fish and shellfish for the process of production.
 Unlike terrestrial livestock, the potential benefits of selective breeding in aquaculture were not realized until recently.
 This is because high mortality led to the selection of only a few broodstock, causing inbreeding depression, which then forced the use of wild broodstock.
 This was evident in selective breeding programs for growth rate, which resulted in slow growth and high mortality.

 Control of the reproduction cycle was one of the main reasons as it is a requisite for selective breeding programs.
 Artificial reproduction was not achieved because of the difficulties in hatching or feeding some farmed species such as eel and yellowtail farming.

-A suspected reason associated with the late realisation of success in selective breeding programs in aquaculture was the education of the concerned people – researchers, advisory personnel and fish farmers.
+A suspected reason associated with the late realization of success in selective breeding programs in aquaculture was the education of the concerned people – researchers, advisory personnel and fish farmers.
 The education of fish biologists paid less attention to quantitative genetics and breeding plans.

 Another was the failure of documentation of the genetic gains in successive generations.
 This in turn led to failure in quantifying economic benefits that successful selective breeding programs produce.
 Documentation of the genetic changes was considered important as they help in fine tuning further selection schemes.

 Quality traits in aquaculture

-Aquaculture species are reared for particular traits such as growth rate, survival rate, meat quality, resistance to diseases, age at sexual maturation, fecundity, shell traits like shell size, shell colour, etc.
+Aquaculture species are reared for particular traits such as growth rate, survival rate, meat quality, resistance to diseases, age at sexual maturation, fecundity, shell traits like shell size, shell color, etc.